Article en-us | Peat Moss Close-Up

 Over time, the environment of low evaporation, acidic pH and low oxygen limited the decomposition of the vegetation.

-Across Canada, there are different types of peat that formed, depending on the vegetation in the wetland area.
+Across Canada, different types of peat formed, depending on the vegetation in the wetland area.
 However, sphagnum moss is predominant.

 Sphagnum Moss Vs. Sphagnum Peat Moss